 A setpoint is "the [temperature] point at which a thermostat has been set".
 Straightforward, right?

-Going over temperature setpoints may seem elementary, but Joules chose this Word of the Month for a reason.
+Going over temperature setpoints may seem elementary, but setpoints are very important to us at the ECO.
 Adjusting these points, even by a few degrees, can cause major energy-saving differences in a building.

 How do setpoints work?

 Setpoints work relative to the room temperature.
 The Heating, Ventilation, and Air Conditioning (HVAC) system works to bring the room temperature to the set point temperature.

 For example, if your room temperature is 78°F, and the setpoint is 76°F, then the heating and cooling equipment will work to cool the building to that setpoint.
 Some thermostats have one setpoint, and others have two: a heating set point, and a cooling set point.

 - For a heating set point, the HVAC system will heat the room to the setpoint temperature and try to maintain that temperature.

 - For a cooling set point, the HVAC system will cool the room to the setpoint temperature and try to maintain that temperature.